exercism/csharp/exercises/hamming/README.md

 # Implementation notes

-The Hamming distance is only defined for sequences of equal length.
-This means that based on the definition, each language could deal with getting sequences of equal length differently.
+The Hamming distance is only defined for sequences of equal length, so an attempt to calculate it between sequences of different lengths should not work.
+The general handling of this situation (e.g., raising an exception vs returning a special value) may differ between languages.

+## Running the tests

+To run the tests, run the command `dotnet test` from within the exercise directory.

+## Further information

+For more detailed information about the C# track, including how to get help if you're having trouble, please visit the exercism.io [C# language page](http://exercism.io/languages/csharp/resources).

 ## Source